-- 1.1 In undertaking it licensing functions, the Council will have regard to relevant legislation, including:
+1.1 In undertaking its licensing functions, the Council will have regard to relevant primary legislation, including any secondary legislation made thereunder, including:

 - Town Police Clauses Act 1847

 - Town Police Clauses Act 1889

 - Local Government (Miscellaneous Provisions) Act 1976

 - Transport Act 1985

 - Transport Act 2000

 - Crime and Disorder Act 1998

 - Environmental Protection Act 1990

 - Equality Act 2010

 - Road Traffic Act 1988

 - Health Act 2006

 - Deregulation Act 2015

 - Human Rights Act 1998

 - Immigration Act 2016

 - Data Protection Act 2018

-- Taxis and Private Hire Vehicles (disabled persons) Act 2022
+- Taxis and Private Hire Vehicles (Disabled Persons) Act 2022

-- The Rehabilitation of Offenders Act 1974 (exceptions) amendment order 2002
+- The Rehabilitation of Offenders Act 1974

 - 1.2 The Statutory Taxi and Private Hire Vehicle Standards issued by the Department for Transport in November 2022 state that the trade is a high-risk environment and that common core minimum standards are required to regulate it.
 Therefore, the Council will have regard to these national standards and Taxi and Private Hire Vehicle Licensing: Best Practice issued by the Department for Transport in November 2023.